About ParalegalEDU.org

 Everyone needs help finding answers, not to mention a little guidance from people who have traveled different paths into the field and found their niche in a particular area of law.

-And that’s where ParalegalEDU.org comes in.
+That’s where ParalegalEDU.org comes in.

 Our Contributors

 Clear answers start with clear questions.
 We worked closely with up-and-comers to get a real sense of what they want to know before deciding on a paraprofessional career in law, and what questions were left unanswered by other resources.
-The idea was simply to remove some of the mystery from a career field that has few dedicated resources by starting with peer representatives who could clearly articulate the questions they had about education, certification, scope of practice, and all the related processes.

 We then partnered with experts to find answers.

 As any paralegal will tell you, plenty of questions can be answered with thorough research.
 Still, we feel strongly that experienced paralegals are in the best position to provide the kind of nuanced answers we know our readers are really looking for.

-The consultants that contributed to helping us do just that include …
+The consultants that contributed to helping us do that include …

 Gabrielle Crisp is a Certified Legal Professional (CLP) who works for a small firm in Springfield, Missouri where she specializes in family law.
 Gabrielle holds the honor of being named 2017 Paralegal of the Year for the Springfield area.